dojo/widget-core/README.md

 <div id="my-app"></div>
 ```

-You can target this Element like so:
+You can target this Element:

 ```ts
 const root = document.getElementById('my-app');